p-org/P/Docs/docs/manual/datatypes.md

     // defining a type tLookUpRequestX
     type tLookUpRequestX = (client: machine, requestId: int, key: string);
     ```
-    The programmers can use type tLookUpRequest as a short hand for referring to the type (client: machine, requestId: int, key: string);
+    The programmers can use type `tLookUpRequest` as a short hand for referring to the type `(client: machine, requestId: int, key: string)`
-    Note that the types tLookUpRequest and tLookUpRequestX are same, the compiler does not distinguish between the two types.
+    Note that the types `tLookUpRequest` and `tLookUpRequestX` are same, the compiler does not distinguish between the two types.

 ### Universal Supertypes